positivevaib/nyu-archive/artificial-intelligence/programming-assignment-2/README.txt

 Running the pogram:

-- The program, much like knapsack-ID.py required Python 3 or above.
+- The program, much like knapsack-ID.py requires Python 3 or above.

 - The procedure to run the program is exactly the same as knapsack-ID.py